 I graduated from the department of History and Philosophy of Science at the University of Pittsburgh in 2005.
-I am currently an associate professor in the Philosophy Department at Georgia State University.
+I am currently Professor of Philosophy in the Philosophy Department at Georgia State University.
 I work primarily in philosophy of mind.
-I am also an associate member of the newly formed Neuroscience Institute (NI), and I chair the Interdisciplinary Committee of the NI.
-Finally, I just became the new editor of the Emotion Researcher, the Newsletter of the International Society for Research on Emotion and Affect.
+I am also a member of the Neuroscience Institute (NI), and I chair the Interdisciplinary Committee of the NI.
+Finally, I am the editor of the Emotion Researcher, ISRE's Sourcebook for Research on Emotion and Affect.
 The Emotion Researcher aims to become the premiere web-based, open-access, interdisciplinary and multi-media reference work for research on emotions, studied from the vantage point of humanities and affective sciences alike.

 My current research focuses on three main areas:

-I also contribute to organizing the Neurophilosophy Forum, which gathers a group of faculty and students who meet to discuss issues at the intersection of philosophy, neuroscience, and cognitive psychology.
+I also help organizing the Neurophilosophy Forum, which gathers a group of faculty and students who meet to discuss issues at the intersection of philosophy, neuroscience, and cognitive psychology.

 Finally, I was selected by the International Association for Computing and Philosophy’s executive board for the 2017 Herbert A. Simon Award for Outstanding Research in Computing and Philosophy.

 Current Issue of Emotion Researcher (click to access):